-The subject property at 308 Morningside Avenue is not considered to be a landmark within the community.
-The residence is not featured on heritage walking tours.
-The house is also not physically or visually prominent within its immediate context through distinct architectural features, materials, built form, height, or arrangement on the lot.
-The size and massing of the house, including its lotting pattern are typical of a residential property within the neighbourhood.
-The subject property does not appear to serve as a place of community or tourist congregation, nor does it appear to serve an orienting function for pedestrians or motorists.
+The subject property at 344 Morningside Avenue is not considered to be a landmark within the community.
+The residence is located on a section of Morningside Avenue with some larger buildings, including the neighbouring school building and several low-rise apartment buildings, and therefore does not stand out due to its height and massing.
+The residence is also not featured on heritage walking tours and furthermore, the subject property does not appear to serve as a place of community or tourist congregation, nor does it appear to serve an orienting function for pedestrians or motorists.